-- 1. NEC will supply and utilize a 10' x 10' (minimum) tarp to store tools and equipment on during the event (exception Hurtman Rescue). - 2.
+- 1. NEC will supply and utilize a 10' x 10' (minimum) tarp to store tools and equipment on during the event (exception Hurt man Rescue). - 2.
 All events will be simulated as de-energized and grounded.
-Leather work gloves will be used for all events. - 3.
+Leather gloves will be used for all events. (exception Hurt man Rescue). - 3.
 On all simulated energized events, proper cover-up is required, NESC 2017 MAD. - 4.
 On climbing events, both climbers must be back on the ground before the event will be considered complete, unless otherwise noted in the individual event.